Description of Maas' Rating System.

 If a team plays an opponent two or more times, then, for the determination of Sum( Ropp,i ) it is counted as that many opponents.

-Unlike others I do not try to find a satisfactory solution by means of iterative calculations.
-My solution in fact exists of the following steps:
+Unlike other systems Maas' Rating System does not try to find satisfactory Rating Scores by means of iterative calculations.
+Maas' Rating System in fact exists of the following steps:

-Details about mathematical, technical and computational issues are presented in a separate PDF file that can be accessed here.
+Details about mathematical, technical and computational issues as well as an example of this procedure are presented in a separate PDF file that can be accessed here.

-Like for many other Rating Systems, the absolute value of a team's Rating Score is rather arbitrary: the only thing that really matters is the Ranking Order.
+Like for many other Rating Systems, the absolute value of a team's Rating Score is rather arbitrary: the only thing that really matters is the Ranking Order and the relative differences between the Rating Scores.

-Note that these types of transformation procedures do not change the order in which teams are ranked based on the originally computed Rating Scores.
+Note that this type of transformation procedures do not change the order in which teams are ranked based on the originally computed Rating Scores.